SamKirkiles/lstm-mlflow-deploy/README.md

-# Character Level LSTM - Tensorflow
+# Character Level LSTM - Tensorflow/MLflow

 This repository contains an Mlflow deployment of my character-level LSTM.
 Since the LSTM executes custom logic when evaluating queries, it is represented as an `mlflow.pyfunc` model.
 <p align="center">
 <img src="https://i.imgur.com/5tCB71T.png" width="50%"/>
 </p>

+### Installation
+1. Clone repo locally
+2. Install dependencies with `pip3 install -r requirements.txt`
+3. Train model from scratch or download saves from the link below into the saves folder
+3. Run `python3 create_model_wrapper.py` to create pyfunc model in `/model_path`
+4. Run `python3 application.py` to start the flask server

+### Architecture
-I trained a multi-layer cahracter level LSTM with the following cell archictecture.
+I trained a standard multi-layer cahracter level LSTM with the following cell archictecture.
+Architecture was heavily inspired by Andrej Karpathy's blog post http://karpathy.github.io/2015/05/21/rnn-effectiveness/
 ![LSTM](https://i.imgur.com/gxBbaX2.png)

 The network has three stacked layers of cells with a batch sequence length size of 100.
 I trained on an single NVIDIA GeForce 1080.